mauvehed/trackerstatus/docs/API.md

 ##### get_tracker_statuses() -> Dict[str, Dict[str, Any]]

-Retrieve the statuses of all trackers.
+Retrieve the statuses of all trackers from the main API at trackerstatus.info.
 Updates once per minute as per API documentation.

 Returns:
     dict: Status information for all trackers with the following structure: